secretstartups/handbook/customer-success/professional-services-engineering/working-with/index.html.md

 ### For Sales Reps and SAs: How to order Professional Services

-1. To order Professional Services, the SAL or ISR [creates an Opportunity in SFDC](/handbook/sales/field-operations/gtm-resources/) using the record type "Professional Services Only."
+1. To order Professional Services, the SAE or ISR [creates an Opportunity in SFDC](/handbook/sales/field-operations/gtm-resources/) using the record type "Professional Services Only."

 1. The next steps depend on whether the services needed are standard or custom.